Author: George Lincoln

 And you can donate here, too!
 Donations help pay for supplies, website, outreach, and to fund the many upcoming actions in Maine.

-Thank you for all you do! – Indivisible Bangor
+Thank you for all you do! – George and Indivisible Bangor

 Top Action to Take Today: